There are two ways to shutdown Ubuntu Linux. Go to the upper right corner and click the dropdown menu. You’ll see the shutdown button here.

-- Using terminal (for both desktop and server users)
+- Shutdown Ubuntu using command line (for both Ubuntu desktop and server users)

 If you use Ubuntu desktop, you would have no problems in finding the shutdown and the restart option located in the top right corner.
 If you do, you can extend the next section to see what it looks like.

 It may depend on the desktop environment but usually, you’ll see the option in the top right corner:

 If you click on the Power Off button, it will give you the options: Cancel and Power Off.
 You can choose the one you want.

 This article is specifically focused on Ubuntu server editions.
 You are probably stuck in a terminal and wonder how to shut down or restart the system from the command line.

 2. Restart or Shutdown Ubuntu Linux in Terminal